pgamer78/btt-recorder-docs/docs/startproject.rst

 From the Recording Section (Pink)
 -----------

-**NOTE**: A new project can be started in the Recording Section when it is the first time translationRecorder is used (a new install.)
+**NOTE**: A new project can be started in the Recording Section when it is the first time BTT Recorder is used (a new install.)

 1. From the home screen (half blue and half pink), tap in the pink area to start recording.